Gary Knapp: Political career

 Knapp was always critical of the Democrats decision to join the Alliance which he charged with overwhelming the Democrats identity due to being dominated by the NewLabour Party and in 1996 he quit the party.
 Following his breaking with the Democrats he was involved with New Zealand First.

+Post-politics

-After leaving active politics he became a real estate agent in 1993, first in Auckland and later Port Macquarie, Australia.
+After leaving active politics he returned to real estate becoming an agent in 1993, first in Auckland and later Port Macquarie, Australia.